 On April 3, 2020, Governor Newsom announced a new initiative, "Project Roomkey," to provide up to 15,000 hotel and motel rooms for individuals experiencing homelessness in California to protect them and the public from COVID-19.
-By providing non-congregate shelter options for individuals experiencing homelessness, Project Roomkey gives people who are experiencing homelessness, have been exposed to COVID-19, or who are experiencing homelessness and are at high risk for medical complications should they become infected, a place to recuperate and safely quarantine outside a hospital.
+By providing non-congregate shelter options for individuals experiencing homelessness, Project Roomkey gives people who are experiencing homelessness and are at high risk for medical complications should they become infected, a place to recuperate and safely quarantine outside a hospital.

-Project Roomkey is administered by CDSS, working in partnership with the state Department of General Services (DGS), the California Businesses, Consumer Services, and Housing Agency (BCSH), and CalOES.
+Project Roomkey is administered by DSS, working in partnership with the state Department of General Services (DGS), the California Businesses, Consumer Services, and Housing Agency (BCSH), and CalOES.
 Under Project Roomkey, state and local governments receive up to 75% cost-share reimbursement from the Federal Emergency Management Agency (FEMA) for hotel rooms, motel rooms, and self-contained trailers, as well as wraparound supports such as meals, security, and custodial services.
 (California was the first state to obtain FEMA funding for efforts to protect individuals experiencing homelessness, from COVD-19.)
 Local governments can also draw on the \$150 million provided by SB 89.